rbw/aiosnow/docs/reference/client/index.rst

 Client
 ======

-The *Client* object, typically used via :ref:`Models <models>`, provides means to communicate with ServiceNow.
+The *Client* is typically invoked via :ref:`Models <models>` and provides means to communicate with ServiceNow.

 API
 ---